TomDu/BlogSource/_posts/2019-09-15-SOLID-Principles.md

 > **Single responsibility principle**
 >
+> A module should be responsible to one, and only one, actor.
+>
 > A class should only have a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class.

 > **Open–closed principle**
 >
 > Software entities should be open for extension, but closed for modification.
+>
+> The goal is to make the system easy to extend without incurring a high impact of change.
+This goal is accomplished by partitioning the system into components, and arranging those components into a dependency hierarchy that protects higher-level components from changes in lower-level components.

 > **Liskov substitution principle**
 >